k98kurz/CRDTs/docs/fiarray.md

 - Inserting between two items is done by averaging their indices.
 - To avoid the small chance that two items will be inserted at the same location by different nodes asynchronously, a small random offset is added.
-- Deleting removes the item from the underlying LWWMap.
+- Deleting removes the item from the underlying `LWWMap`.
 - Performance optimization for large lists is accomplished with a cache system and the `bisect` algorithm for quickly finding the correct insertion point.